emoryluqian/436-Final/README.md

-TEAM 3 TENET final product website:
+TEAM 3 TENET final product website: https://emoryluqian.github.io/436-Final/

+The `index.html` is now moved to the `docs` file.